fury-gl/fury/docs/source/installation.rst

 In our ``docs`` folder structure above:

 - ``source`` is the folder that contains all ``*.rst`` files.
-- ``tutorials`` is the directory where we have all python scripts that describe how to use the api.
+- ``examples`` is the directory where we have all python scripts that describe how to use the library.
-- ``demos`` being the FURY app showcases.
 - ``experimental`` directory contains experimental Python scripts.
 The goal is to keep a trace of expermiental work.

 Building the documentation